lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figcaption><b>Figure 6-15</b>.
 Vector displacement plots. (a) Vector converted to scalar via dot product computation; (b) Surface plot of vibrating plate.
 Dark areas show nodal lines.
 Bright areas show maximum motion.<a href="../../Cxx/VisualizationAlgorithms/DisplacementPlot" title="DisplacementPlot"> See DisplacementPlot.cxx</a> and <a href="../../Python/VisualizationAlgorithms/DisplacementPlot" title="DisplacementPlot"> DisplacementPlot.py</a>.</figcaption>
 </figure>

 **Figure6-15** (b) shows modal lines for a vibrating rectangular beam.
 The vibration mode in this figure is the second torsional mode, clearly indicated by the crossing modal lines.
 (The aliasing in the figure is because of the coarseness of the analysis mesh.)
 To create the figure we combined the procedure of **Figure6-15** (a) with a special lookup table.
 The lookup table was arranged with dark areas in the center (i.e., corresponds to zero dot product) and bright areas at the beginning and end of the table (corresponds to 1 or -1 dot product).
 As a result, regions of large normal displacement are bright and regions near the modal lines are dark.

 ### Time Animation

 Some of the techniques described so far can be thought of as moving a point or object over a small time step.
-The hedgehog line is an approximation of a point's motion [o]{.underline}ver a time period whose duration is given by the scale factor.
-In other words, if velocity , then Vthxe=displacement of a point is...
+The hedgehog line is an approximation of a point's motion over a time period whose duration is given by the scale factor.
+In other words, if velocity $\overrightarrow{V} = dx/dt$, then displacement of a point is

+$$
+dx = \overrightarrow{V} dt
+\bf\tag{6-1}
+$$

 This suggests an extension to our previous techniques: repeatedly displace points over many time steps. **Figure6-16** shows such an approach.
 Beginning with a sphere *S* centered about some point *C*, we move *S* repeatedly to generate the bubbles shown.
 The eye tends to trace out a path by connecting the bubbles, giving the observer a qualitative understanding of the fluid flow in that area.
 The bubbles may be displayed as an animation over time (giving the illusion of motion) or as a multiple exposure sequence (giving the appearance of a path).

+!!! warning "Missing Figure"
     **Figure 6-16** Time animation of a point *C*.
 Although the spacing between points varies, the time increment between each point is constant.

 Such an approach can be misused.
 For one thing, the velocity at a point is instantaneous.